Trichotillomania Hair Regrowth And Treatment

 - Cognitive Behavioral Therapy (CBT)

-Here, patients learn to accept any form of distorted beliefs pertaining to hair pulling.
+Here, patients learn to accept any form of distorted beliefs pertaining to compulsive hair pulling.
 This therapy may help reduce the frequency of hair pulling in patients.

 - Pharmacotherapy

-A doctor may sometimes prescribe pharmacotherapyi XA kind of therapy that involves the use of pharmaceutical drugs to treat diseases and disorders. – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
+A doctor may sometimes prescribe pharmacotherapyi A kind of therapy that involves the use of pharmaceutical drugs to treat diseases and disorders. – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
 In a study, this treatment had shown remarkable results in 4 to 6 months (5).
 Doctors may also prescribe medications like serotonin reuptake inhibitors (SRI), fluoxetine (Prozac), sertraline (Zoloft), fluvoxamine (Luvox), clomipramine (Anafranil), paroxetine (Paxil), valproate (Depakote), and lithium carbonate (Lithobid, Eskalith), depending on the case.

 There are several other useful treatments that people with trichotillomania can follow.
 Check them out.